leviscop/easywall/README.md

 Moreover, you will be able to see the firewall rules from the host via `iptables -L`, although you can also use `docker exec <container_name> <command>` to execute all sort of commands inside the container.

+*Note: the port running the easywall's web GUI will always be automatically open on start, and its tagged as `easywall-web`.*

 # Known issues

 - Running other containers will **slightly** affect your iptables rules, since docker will automatically add rules when starting a container.

+- It is possible that easywall rules are not displayed by running `iptables` directly from the host.
+If that ever happens, running the command inside the container (`docker exec iptables <options>`) should display the rules.